bottlepy/bottle-inject/README.rst

 =================  =========================  =====  ===============================================
 Injection Points   Type                       Scope  Description
 =================  =========================  =====  ===============================================
-request, req, rq   :class:`bottle.Request`    local response, res, rs  :class:`bottle.Request`    local injector           :class:`Injector`          app    The injector itself.
+request, req, rq   `bottle.Request`           local response, res, rs  `bottle.Request`           local injector           `Injector`                 app    The injector itself.
 Can be used for runtime
-                                                     inspection if injectable values, e.g. by other plugins. params             :class:`bottle.FormsDict`  local  Not implenented. param[name]        :class:`str`               local  Not implenented.
+                                                     inspection if injectable values, e.g. by other plugins. params             `bottle.FormsDict`         local  Not implenented. param[name]        `str`                      local  Not implenented.
 =================  =========================  =====  ===============================================

 What is "Dependency Injection"?